portainer/agent/README.md

 * from the filesystem (see the Edge key section below for more information about key persistence on disk)
 * from the cluster (if joining an existing Edge agent cluster)

-If no Edge key was retrieved, the agent will start a HTTP server where it will expose a UI to associate an Edge key.
+If no Edge key is retrieved, the agent will start an HTTP server where it will expose a UI to associate an Edge key.
 After associating a key via the UI, the UI server will shutdown.

 For security reasons, the Edge server UI will shutdown after 15 minutes if no key has been specified.
 The agent will require a restart in order to access the Edge UI again.